chitchat-ai/AI/README.md

-Separeted AI integration for ChitChat.
+Separated AI integration for ChitChat.

-Communication with application itself is carried via REST API.
-API_KEY to be used for that communication: "ChitChat2023"